 If the majority of your campaigns are being delivered via email but customers aren’t responding, this doesn’t necessarily mean they’re uninterested.
 It might just signal the medium you’re using to win them back isn’t where they’re spending their time.

 Let’s face it—eventually we all reach our saturation point with our inboxes.
 No one likes having to comb through their inbox looking for the emails that actually matter.
-Some of your winback emails are bound to be ignored (or at the very least be lost forever in the vacuum that is your Promotions tab), so engaging customers on other channels is critical.
+Some of your winback emails are bound to be ignored (or at the very least be lost forever in the vacuum that is your Promotions tab).
+Faced with this situation, you should consider engaging customers with omnichannel campaigns that deploy messages on other channels, like SMS & MMS.

 That customer who routinely ignores your email marketing?
 They’ve been hanging out on Google and Facebook instead.
 Consider creating a targeted paid ad campaign on those channels and other sites to re-engage your customers who are using multiple channels and devices to shop.